Gone with the Wind (novel): Scholarship: Racial, ethnicity and social issues

+As a result of this criticism, the novel has faced challenges a number of times leading to a successful ban in Anaheim, California (1978) and an unsuccessful attempt to remove it from schools in Waukegan, Illinois (1984).

+Reconstruction

 Critics say that Mitchell downplayed the violent role of the Ku Klux Klan and their abuse of freedmen.
 Author Pat Conroy, in his preface to a later edition of the novel, describes Mitchell's portrayal of the Ku Klux Klan as having "the same romanticized role it had in The Birth of a Nation and appears to be a benign combination of the Elks Club and a men's equestrian society".

 Regarding the historical inaccuracies of the novel, historian Richard N. Current points out:

 No doubt it is indeed unfortunate that Gone with the Wind perpetuates many myths about Reconstruction, particularly with respect to blacks.
 Margaret Mitchell did not originate them and a young novelist can scarcely be faulted for not knowing what the majority of mature, professional historians did not know until many years later.